Chairs of the Future

 ESL Will or Be Going To Worksheet - Grammar Exercises: Gap-fill, Matching, Writing Sentences, Binary Choice, Error Correction, Rewriting Sentences

-This comprehensive will or be going to worksheet helps students practice or review the differences between these two future forms.
-First, students... read more
+This comprehensive 'will' or 'be going to' worksheet helps students practice or review the differences between these two future forms.
+First, students...

-ESL Will or Be Going To Worksheet - Grammar Exercises: Gap-fill, Matching, Writing Sentences from Prompts, Binary Choice, Error Correction, Rewriting Sentences This comprehensive will or be going to worksheet helps students practice or review the differences between these two future forms.
-First, students complete statements, questions and responses with the correct form of will or be going to and then match them together.
-Next, students rewrite will and be going to sentences in their negative form.
-After that, students choose the correct future form to complete each sentence.
-Lastly, students rewrite sentences, correcting will or be going to mistakes. show less
+ESL Will or Be Going To Worksheet - Grammar Exercises: Gap-fill, Matching, Writing Sentences from Prompts, Binary Choice, Error Correction, Rewriting Sentences This comprehensive 'will' or 'be going to' worksheet helps students practice or review the differences between these two future forms.
+First, students complete statements, questions and responses with the correct form of 'will' or 'be going to' and then match them together.
+Students then rewrite sentences with 'will' or 'be going to' in their negative form.
+Next, students underline the correct future form to complete each sentence.
+Lastly, students rewrite sentences, correcting 'will' or 'be going to' mistakes.

 Future Tenses Grammar Gamble